TOP 5 WILDLIFE RESERVES FOR SRI LANKA SAFARI HOLIDAYS

 There are seventeen National parks and sanctuaries at the moment in the country and they are inhabited by a large number of animal species including elephant, leopard, sloth bear, sambar, deer and monkeys, wild buffalo, wild boar (pig), porcupine, ant-eater, civet cat, jackal, mongoose, loris (unique to Sri Lanka) several varieties of lizards, squirrels, reptiles and amphibians.
 Each park, however, has its own specialities.

 YALA SAFARI: FOR THE BEST WILDLIFE TOUR PACKAGES IN SRI LANKA

 The terrain is varied flat plains alternating with rocky outcrops.
 The vegetation ranges from open parkland to dense jungle.
 Water holes, small lakes, lagoons and streams provide water for the animals and birds.
-The speciality here is the large numbers of elephants.
+The speciality here is the large number of elephants.

 Yala is recognized as one of the best places to spot leopards, due to the large concentration of these big cats in the park.
-Therefore Yala is very popular among foreign travellers and included in many Sri Lanka tour and beach holiday packages.
+Therefore Yala is very popular among foreign travellers and is included in many Sri Lanka tour and beach holiday packages.